MandyHenderson/BizBenchmark/README.md

 **Data Structure:**
 - ID: a unique identifier for each instance.
-- Specific instruction: a constant instruction string, requiring the model to perform abstractive summarization on the given text.
 - Text: a text containing complete financial press releases or business documents.
 - Answer: The condensed summary of the original text, highlighting core events, key entities, and main motivations.